Resources > Articles

 The Package Didn’t Align with Their Needs

 “Buyers don’t like paying for things that they won’t use,” said Clozd senior consultant Cameron Turnbow.
-“To make their product more compelling, sometimes companies add a lot of features.
-But some buyers don’t need or care about those features.
-They may feel like you’re selling them more than they need, giving them the impression that they are spending more than they should.
-Packaging your product or service correctly ensures you avoid this potential pitfall.”
+To make their product more compelling, sometimes companies add a lot of features that some buyers may not need or care about.
+In fact, they may feel like you’re selling them more than they need.
+This can give them the impression that they are spending more than they should.
+Packaging your product or service correctly ensures you avoid this potential pitfall.

 If a buyer is looking for a quick fix for a simple business problem and all you offer is a premium product with lots of bells and whistles, it’s going to be difficult to get your price down to a point that makes sense for them.
-In this case, when you hear “the price is too high,” they’re really saying that “your product is way more than we can handle right now.”
+In this case, when you hear “the price is too high,” they’re really saying that “your product is way more than we need right now.”

 Dig a Little Deeper